Building Muscle: A Guide to Gaining Lean Muscle Mass

 Top options:

-Whey protein: A Convenient way to hit your protein goals
+Whey protein: A convenient way to hit your protein goals.

-Creatine monohydrate: Backed by science to improve strength and size
+Creatine monohydrate: Backed by science to improve strength and size.

 Reminder: Real food always comes first.
 Supplements are the cherry on top.